fkie-cad/Logprep/README.md

 Once the log massage is passed through all processors in the pipeline the resulting message is sent to a configured output connector.

-Logprep is designed to be extensible with new connectors and processors.
+Logprep is designed to be expandable with new connectors and processors.

-Logprep is primarily designed to process log message, generally Logprep can handle JSON messages, allowing further applications besides log handling.
+Logprep is primarily designed to process log messages.
+Generally, Logprep can handle JSON messages, allowing further applications besides log handling.

-This readme provides basic information to the following topics:
+This readme provides basic information about the following topics:
 - [About Logprep](#about-logprep)
 - [Getting Started](#getting-started)
 - [Docker Quickstart](#docker-quickstart-environment)